kaidez/javascript-prototype-screencast/scripts/02-script.md

 And now Blueprint is displaying in the console...and if I expand the arrow here...we see all the properties so far.

-We see the pool setting here and the type fo kitchen counter and the floortype.
+We see the pool setting here and the type for kitchen counter and the floortype...they're all set to the default values we gave them: again, all the options are optional.
 And we also see the lotID, which we passed as a parameter in the last video.

+Annnnd just so we know what's going on, I'll set options for the kitchen counters...I'm going to get real fancy and set them to "granite".
+And we'll save it and go back to the brower and refresh...

+Yep! kitchen counters are set to granite.
+Now let's look at this proto thing here for a moment...